edmundito/ags-tween/docs/getting-started.md

 There are also options to ease out, or to both ease in and ease out.
 You can see more of these Easing types at [easings.net](http://easings.net).

-By default, GUI Tweens are *Not Blocking*.
-If you would like to do a blocking Tween, then you can control this with the next argument, the **Style**:
+By default, GUI Tweens are *Blocking*.
+If you would like to do a non-blocking Tween, then you can control this with the next argument, the **Style**:

-    gIconbar.TweenY(0.5, -gIconbar.Width, eEaseInBackTween, eBlockTween);
+    gIconbar.TweenY(0.5, -gIconbar.Width, eEaseInBackTween, eNoBlockTween);

 The next parameter is the **Start Delay**.
 This allows you to start the Tween a few seconds later instead of immediately:

-    gIconbar.TweenY(0.5, -gIconbar.Width, eEaseInBackTween, eBlockTween, 1.0);
+    gIconbar.TweenY(0.5, -gIconbar.Width, eEaseInBackTween, eNoBlockTween, 1.0);

 This will start the Tween 1 second after this line of code is run by the AGS engine.
 Because it is blocking, the script will then block 1.5 seconds (0.5 duration + 1.0 delay).

-The last parameter is the **Timing**.
+The last parameter is the **Timing Type**.
 By default, all Tweens are set to be timed in seconds, but you can also set it to speed, which is roughly measured as pixels/second:

     gIconbar.TweenY(
       100.0,
       -gIconbar.Width,
       eEaseInBackTween,
-      eBlockTween,
+      eNoBlockTween,
       1.0,
       eTweenSpeed
     );